bryaneze/Indoor-Localization-using-DNN-Transfer-Learning-techniques/README.md

     - implementation of Threshold filtering on National Gallery dataset in `National Gallery/Datasets/filter/`
     - remove APs that has no values more than threshold (-70dBM) across all runs/routes collected

+- Conversion of GPS Coordinates
+    - Latitude & Longitude for National Gallery and SCALE datasets were converted from EPSG4326 (default GPS) to EPSG3414 (Singapore meter based projected coordinates).

 ### DNN
 - DNN implementation codes are defined in `National Gallery/DNN Implementation/` & `UJI/DNN Implementation`
 - Tested with both unprocessed and processed datasets
 - DNN model tested:
     -  Input layer with N numbers of AP RSSI values
     -  3 hidden layers `⌊N⌋ (to the nearest 100) - 100` with ReLU activation function
     -  output layer with 2 neurons that represents longitude and latitude

 ![image](https://user-images.githubusercontent.com/26837821/144977985-59b2de77-9945-43d8-86fe-1527ece797fa.png)